 The factors that affect the wear of the incisors are:

 - The type of tooth enamel (Type 1 is soft and is predominantly in the incisors, whereas type 2 is predominantly in the cheek teeth are type 2.
 There is type 3, which I call brittle).

-- the movement of the tongue affected by avoiding the pain created from sharp enamel points of the cheek teeth).
+- The tongue movement is affected by avoiding the pain created by sharp enamel points of the cheek teeth).
 The tongue wears away the incisors and NOT the opposing teeth.